spcreat/DesktopGun/README.md

 # DesktopGun
 A simple winforms gun for your desktop.
 Press the trigger to shoot.
+Made for fun in ~2 hours.